 Making this green smoothie is quick to make and requires only 5 ingredients and 10 minutes.

 We need to blend all the ingredients in a high-speed blender.
 We love this Professional Blender which has a very accessible price, is super effective in crushing everything, and has a large volume capacity.
 We also use it to make our Almond Milk.

 🧃 Smoothies and juicing

 About two years ago, we started making smoothies in the mornings to give a little twist to our morning juicing routine, which typically includes our favorite Green Celery Juice.

 We alternate between morning juicing, intermittent fasting, morning low-calorie detox-anti-inflammatory and immune system boosters, and now Smoothies!

 New workout habits come with new plans, this is how we plan our week:

 - Intermittent Fasting on Mondays and Wednesdays.
 So, we have a Vinyasa Yoga class watching our favorite Yoga Channel from Jessica Richburg, which we discovered a couple of months ago and are loving it.

 - Four times a week, after the morning workout, we have juice.
 One Green Juice, One Carrot Juice, and One Beetroot Ultimate Workout Juice.

-- Two times a week, we have green smoothies, either this pink Grapefruit Smoothie, a Post-workout Protein Smoothie, or the all times favorite Mango Smoothie.
+- Two times a week, we have green smoothies, either this pink Grapefruit Smoothie, a Post-workout Protein Smoothie, or our times favorite Mango Smoothie.

 - We start with a Detox Lemon, Ginger, and Turmeric tea on the days we don't fast.